 In 1977, a group of mothers whose children and grandchildren had disappeared began to demonstrate by marching around a monument in front of the Buenos Aires’ Casa Rosada, the building that serves as Argentina’s seat of government.

-Fortunately for Argentina, the dictatorship fell out of disfavor by mishandling the Falklands Islands War with Britain.
+Fortunately for Argentina, the dictatorship fell out of disfavor after mishandling the Falklands Islands War with Britain.
 The ongoing pressure applied by Las Madres and others helped bring down the dictatorship.

 In the years since then, Las Madres have continued their struggle to uncover all the evidence they can find to help determine the fates of the thousands of people who disappeared and the locations of their stolen children.